ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 # events - 2 - move c_events into events table

-This Nodebook will move the `raw` events records in the `intermediate` events table.
+This Nodebook will move the raw events records into the intermediate events table.

 ### Import cell